Stable cohomology of the universal Picard varieties and the extended mapping class group: Relation to complex algebraic geometry

 this is zero if $q>0$ since the sheaf $\mathcal{C}_X$ is fine.
-Thus the spectral sequence collapses to $H^*(G;\mathcal{C}(X, \bC))$, which vanishes in positive degrees as the group $G$ is compact and the coefficient module is a locally convex topological vector space with a continuous $G$-action.
+Thus the spectral sequence collapses to the continuous group cohomology $H^{*}_{cts}(G;\map(X, \bC))$, which vanishes in positive degrees as the group $G$ is compact and the coefficient module is a locally convex topological vector space with a continuous $G$-action.
 For details of that argument, consult \cite[Proposition 6.3]{AtiyahSegal}.

 If $\mathsf{X}$ is merely a local quotient stack, there is an open cover by substacks $\mathsf{X}_i$ each of which is a global quotient stack.
 Since fibre products of global quotients are global quotient stacks, the descent spectral sequence for the map $\coprod_{i} \mathsf{X}_i\to \mathsf{X}$ has $E^{p,q}_{1}=0$ for $q>0$.
 The $E^{p,0}$-line is just the {\v C}ech complex for the open cover.
 Because there exist partitions of unity in this situation, see \cite[Appendix A]{EbGian}, this complex is acyclic. \end{proof}